bobsiunn/GreenRec/README.md

 | OS            | Ubuntu 20.04 Server (kernel v5.16.1)|

 ## 4. Getting Started Instructions
-Pull this repository to your local environment and make saved folder inside your repository
+Pull this repository to your local environment and install all requirements to run GreenRec.

-Download the DNN based recommendation model that is used in the paper and move it inside of saved folder.

-install all requirements to run GreenRec.
 ```bash
 pip install -r requirements.txt
 ```